buildpacks/rfcs/text/0000-shared-layers.md

         └── env
 ```

 Each buildpack will be passed an environment variable `CNB_BP_SHARED_LAYERS_DIR` with the location to the shared layers directory for a buildpack.
+Additionally all the lifecycle binaries that accept `-layers`  would accept a `-shared-layers` with the location for this shared layers directory.
+Older platform APIs could still utilize this and the lifecycle would default to use `<layers>/@shared` (this should not clash with any valid buildpack ID since `@` is not a valid symbol for buildpack IDs ) sub-directory for shared layers in that case.

 The `<shared-layer>.toml` would look like -